yuigoto/yapi-php/README.md

 The `uuid`, `created_at` and `updated_at` are created by methods that have `@PrePersist` and `@PreUpdate` annotations.
 Because of this, **ALL** classes that extend the `BaseEntity` must have the `@HasLifecycleCallbacks` annotation.

-#### Other Files of Interest
+#### Other Folders and Files of Interest

 The files and instruction above are most of the things you'll have to tinker with when using this project.
-But there are some other files that you can customize too, which are:
+But there are some other things that you can customize or need to be careful with too, which are:

+- `src\data\`: initialized automatically by the project, this folder stores the security salt files, after initialized, so DO NOT delete it if you're in production environment!
+It also stores the SQLite database, if using the SQLite driver;
+- `src\bootstrap\`: this folder contains the base group, role and permissions JSON data to be initialized by the bootstrap script together with the root user;
-- `src\core\constants.php`: this file is autoloaded by `autoload.php`, and it declares constants used globally;
+- `src\api\config\constants.php`: this file is autoloaded by `autoload.php`, and it declares constants used globally;
-- `src\yapi\core\BaseEntity.php`: the base entity, that declares some basic properties for entities which can be inherited;
+- `src\api\core\BaseEntity.php`: the base entity, that declares some basic properties for entities which can be inherited;
-- `src\yapi\core\ClientInformation.php`: a simple, plain PHP object that fetches some information from the client requesting information;
+- `src\api\core\ClientInformation.php`: a simple, plain PHP object that fetches some information from the client requesting information;
+- `src\api\core\Mappable.php`: multiple classe in the project extend this one, hence it's one of the most important files here.
+It basically sets and implements methods that allow an instance of a class to be mapped into an associative array with its public/protected properties as keys, and also allows easy/lazy JSON serialization with `json_encode`;
-- `src\yapi\core\ResponseError.php`: a simple template for error responses for the API;
+- `src\api\core\ResponseError.php`: a simple template for error responses for the API;
-- `src\yapi\core\ResponseTemplate.php`: a simple template for JSON Responses used by the API;
+- `src\api\core\ResponseTemplate.php`: a simple template for JSON Responses used by the API;
+- `src\api\core\Salt.php`: handles security salt generation and retrieving;
-- `src\yapi\core\Utilities.php`: contains some public static methods used throughout the API, like a password hasher and security salt definitions;
+- `src\api\core\Utilities.php`: contains some public static methods used throughout the API;

 And that's basically it! :wink: